-Yearend 23-24 expenditures are expected to be higher than forecast at the end of last year's LCAP due to expenditures due to widespread informal assessments.
-We were more successful than expected in implementing enrichment activities, including language, art and music.
+Yearend 24-25 expenditures are expected to be higher than forecast at the end of last year's LCAP due to expenditures due to informal assessments and implementation of literacy and math specialists.
 School events and other in-person activities, including the Homeschool play made significant improvements in climate.